-Credit for alcohol used as a fuel (Form 6478).
-This credit applies to alcohol sold or used as a fuel.
-Alcohol, for purposes of this credit, includes ethanol and methanol.
-It does not include alcohol produced from petroleum, natural gas, coal, or peat.
+Credit for alcohol used as fuel (Form 6478).
+This credit consists of the alcohol mixture credit, alcohol credit, and small ethanol producer credit.
 For more information, see Form 6478.

 Credit for contributions to selected community development corporations (Form 8847).
 This credit applies to certain contributions made to a selected community development corporation before June 30, 1999.
 For more information, see Form 8847.